-In 2021, there were two (2) immaterial SNC incidents being reported pertaining to tainted dividend income derived from investment Fund.
+In 2022, there were two (2) actual SNC incidents being reported pertaining to overcharge of Wakalah fees and incorrect claim payouts.
 The management had presented to us a rectification plan and it has been executed and monitored accordingly by the management.